 If you realize that a merge has caused issues in your local repository, you can easily undo it.
 The following steps will guide you through the process:

-• Find the commit before the merge: Use git log to identify the commit hash before the merge.
+- Find the commit before the merge: Use

-• Update the remote repository: If you had already pushed the merge to a remote repository, you will need to force push the changes using git push origin HEAD --force.
+to reset your repository to the state before the merge. - Update the remote repository: If you had already pushed the merge to a remote repository, you will need to force push the changes using

 Undo a Merge After Pushing to a Repository